|Last updated 10 June 2021 |

 services from Adelaide while continuing his charter flying and aircraft

-maintenance work as Commercial Aviation Co.
+maintenance work as Commercial Aviation Co.|

 In Adelaide during 1933 Horrie Miller had watched developments with the UK-Australia air mail route review.
-His South Australian airline services had suffered during The Great Depression of the early 1930s when routes had been cut back or dropped.
-He was friends with WAA pilots at Parafield flying the WAA Perth-Adelaide service, and listened to their stories of the NorWest coastal service.
+His South Australian airline services had suffered badly during The Great Depression of the early 1930s when routes had been cut back or dropped.
+He was friendly with WAA pilots at Parafield flying the WAA Perth-Adelaide service, and listened to their stories of the NorWest coastal service.
 Becoming intrigued by the possibility of bidding for the new Perth-Daly Waters route, Miller's cost calculations allowed a bid well below the pence-per-mile rate believed being paid to WAA for the existing service.
 He took his figures to the manager of the MacRobertson's business office in Adelaide, where they were checked by the accountants and confirmed.
-Delay in gaining an appointment with Sir Macpherson Robertson in Melbourne led to a 3am departure from Parafield, Horrie flying his DH.60 Moth with the hapless manager as passenger.
+Delay in gaining an appointment with Sir Macpherson Robertson in Melbourne led Horrie to make a 3am departure from Parafield in his DH.60 Moth with the hapless manager as passenger.
 They were waiting outside Robertson's office at 8am when "Mr. Mac"arrived at the beginning his business day.
 He gave them time for Miller to briefly explain his proposal, questioned his Adelaide manager about the costings, then agreed to finance this unexpected expansion for MMA.
 The Adelaide pair immediately flew home to commence preparing the formal Tender documents.

 When advised he was the successful tenderer for the Perth-Daly Waters

 route, Horrie Miller immediately placed an order with De Havilland

 Aircraft Pty Ltd, Sydney for three new DH.84 Dragons to be